• Skip to primary navigation

 Granola in a glass pot

-A recipe for granola based on oats, desiccated coconut, almond butter, coconut oil and cherries
+A simple, healthy and delicious recipe for cherry almond granola based on oats, desiccated coconut, almond butter, coconut oil and cherries.

 4.75 from 4 votes